-Osgood-Schlatter disease is characterized by a stress injury to the growth plate of the leg just below the knee at the tibial tubercle, a prominence just below the kneecap.
-The tibial tubercle is the bony attachment on the large bone of the lower leg (tibia) for the big, powerful thigh muscle (quadriceps).
-The growth plate is an area of relative weakness, and injury to it occurs due to repetitive stress from vigorous exercise.
-It is usually a temporary condition that is uncommon after age 16 or when the growth is completed.
+Osgood-Schlatter disease is characterized by a stress injury to the growth plate of the tibia (leg) just below the knee at the tibial tubercle, a bony prominence just below the kneecap.
+The tibial tubercle is the bony attachment on the tibia (large bone of the lower leg) for the big, powerful quadriceps (thigh muscle).
+The growth plate is an area of relative weakness and injury can occur due to repetitive stress and exercise.
+It is usually a temporary condition that is uncommon after age 16 when the growth is completed.